U.S. Law & Legislative History

 LexisNexis Academic Universe (SLS Database)

 Provides access to various databases, including current news, business information, company directories, federal and state laws, regulations, legal cases, medical and references.
+For off-campus access use: EZPROXY Note that for those in the Stanford Law School community who already have a Lexis Advance account, it is likely not necessary to access LexisNexis Academic, since these materials are also within Lexis Advance.

 Access the U.S. Code, Code of Federal Regulations, case law, and other collections on Cornell University Law School’s respected research and electronic publishing site.